 the intensity.
 Especially if yours are worse with tension.

-After all, if your migraines are persistent - like mine - you may not be able to cure them but you can learn ways to significantly decrease the frequency and severity of the attacks.
+If your migraines are persistent - like mine - you may not be able to cure them but you can learn ways to significantly decrease the frequency and severity of the attacks.

 Migraine Headaches and Holidays Stress Busting Tip #12